 While an increasing selection of budget airlines have popped up in Canada over the last decade, Air Canada and WestJet maintain significant market share for basic domestic and international routes to and from Canada.

-This article will compare aspects of these two major Canadian airlines, comparing their frequent flyer programs, airport lounge experiences, route networks, in-flight services, customer service, pricing, and overall value.
+This article will compare key aspects of these two major Canadian airlines, including their frequent flyer programs, airport lounge experiences, route networks, in-flight services, customer service, pricing, and overall value.

 Whether you're a frequent flyer or planning your next trip, this comprehensive guide will help you make an informed decision.